Starting Price, Per Night*

-Depending on the Panama canal cruise itinerary you pick, you can experience ports in the Caribbean (some cruise lines like Holland America even call on their own private islands), Costa Rica, Panama, Guatemala, Colombia, and Mexico.
+Depending on the Panama Canal cruise itinerary you pick, you can experience ports in the Caribbean (some cruise lines like Holland America even call on their own private islands), Costa Rica, Panama, Guatemala, Colombia, and Mexico.
+If you’re planning an epic 2024 Panama Canal cruise with some friends or just organising an unforgettable 2024 Panama Canal cruise, we have what you need!

 When to Cruise the Panama Canal & Central America